shorepine/tulipcc/docs/getting_started.md

  - Tap the top right blue "switch" icon to get back to the REPL.
 Tap it again to get back to the drum machine.
 You can also use `control-Tab`
  - Tap the red "quit" icon to quit the drum machine.
  - You can `edit('boot.py')` to add anything you want to run on Tulip startup, like wifi, or calibration, or setting up a synth.
 You can save in the editor with `control-X` and quit with `control-Q`.
+ - After joining Wi-Fi, try out Tulip World with `run('worldui')` or `world.ls()` to see files and messages posted by others!
  - Other things to try:
    - Some games/animations: `run('bunny_bounce')` or `run('planet_boing')` or `run('parallax')` (use control-C to quit),
    - Music apps: `run('voices')`, `run('juno6')`, `run('drums')`
    - Music demo: `run('xanadu')`
    - Other utlities: `run('wordpad')`, `run('buttons')`.
  - The code for all of these are available, for you to modify or learn from.
- - After joining Wi-Fi, try out Tulip World with `run('worldui')` or `world.ls()` to see files and messages posted by others!
+We ship a copy of `drums`, `voices` and `juno6` as `my_drums`, `my_voices`, `my_juno6` in `/sys/ex` if you want to edit those.
+The official versions are read-only and you can't mess them up!
+ - If you've got MIDI plugged in, try playing a note!
+Tulip boots with Juno-6 patch #0 on MIDI Channel 1.
+You can use the `voices` app to change that assignment.
  - Try `world.download('mc_dance')` or `world.download('periodic2')` for some neat things by the Tulip community.

 Your next stop: [check out the API for making your own music, games, graphics and writing with Tulip.](tulip_api.md)